boricic/aws-amplify-workshop-react/README.md

 # Building Serverless Web Applications with React and AWS Amplify

-In this workshop we'll learn how to build cloud-enabled web applications with GraphQL, React, & [AWS Amplify](https://aws-amplify.github.io/).
+In this workshop we'll learn how to build web applications using [AWS Amplify](https://aws-amplify.github.io/) and React.

 ![](header.jpg)

+### Prerequisites

+- AWS account
+- Git
+- Node.js 10 (or later)
+- VS Code IDS (option)

 ### Topics we'll be covering: